 Living deep in the woods surrounded by trees, completely out-of-range of nosy neighbors, noisy traffic and deadly wi-fi signals is the fulfillment of every introverted, earth-loving, conspiracy-touting Taurus’s fantasy.

 Aside from my dream come true, being undercover and away from prying eyes does give us some, ahem, liberties we might not have otherwise.
-Such as living in a camper, pooping in a bucket and gardening naked (try getting away with that on a cute little cul de sac, my friends).
+Like naked gardening, for example (try getting away with that on a cute little cul de sac, my friends).

 “Is freedom anything else than the right to live as we wish?
 Nothing else.”Epictectus